oracle/node-oracledb/doc/api.md

 WHERE parameter = 'NLS_CHARACTERSET'
 ```

-To find the database 'national character set' used for NCHAR and related types,
+To find the database ['national character set'][168] used for NCHAR and related
-execute the query:
+types, execute the query:

 ```sql
 SELECT value AS db_ncharset